ncssar/sartopo_python/docs/source/index.rst

    pip install sartopo_python

-To activate online requests, you will need to determine your account ID, credential ID and public key, and place those values in your configuration file.
+To activate online requests, you will need to determine your account ID, credential ID, and public key.
 See details at the :doc:`credentials` page.

 **NOTE: sartopo_python is changing names to caltopo_python.** caltopo_python 1.0.x will be identical to sartopo_python 2.0.x.